SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

     }
     ```

-    This method references the new CSS styles added earlier by using the **styles** variable and is used to render list information which will be received from REST API.
+    This method references the new CSS styles added earlier by using the `styles` variable and is used to render list information that will be received from REST API.

 1. Save the file.
-1. Add the following private method inside the **HelloWorldWebPart** class to call the respective methods to retrieve list data:
+1. Add the following private method inside the `HelloWorldWebPart` class to call the respective methods to retrieve list data:

-    ```ts
+    ```typescript
     private _renderListAsync(): void {
       // Local environment
       if (Environment.type === EnvironmentType.Local) {